adonisjs/adonisjs.com/content/blog_posts/articles/adonisjs-v6-announcement.md

 **We went with ESM because it is part of the spec**.
 Yes, CJS might live the entirety of this universe, but the fact that a project using CJS cannot easily import ESM modules is a big enough pain point for us.

 Many prolific authors (whom we rely on) already started moving their packages to ESM.
-As a result, if we keep the AdonisJS source code in CJS, we cannot use the latest versions, which may also contain several security fixes.
+As a result, if we keep the AdonisJS source code in CJS, we cannot use the latest versions of their packages, which may also contain several security fixes.

 Starting from v6, every new AdonisJS application will use TypeScript and ESM.
 Yes, you can still install and use packages written in CJS, as ESM allows that.